sholtomaud/phd/Chapters/Chapter1_LiteratureReview/README.md

-(1) This section applies if the chief executive reasonably believes a water bore can no longer supply a reasonable quantity or quality of water for its authorised use or purpose. bore assessment includes an assessment of a water bore to establish—
+(1) This section applies if the chief executive reasonably believes a water bore can no longer supply a reasonable quantity or quality of water for its authorised use or purpose. bore assessment includes an assessment of a water bore to establish —

 (a) whether it can supply a reasonable quantity or quality of water for its authorised use or purpose; and (b) the reason for any reduced capacity of the water bore to supply the reasonable quantity or quality of water.